Daniel-Ian-Robinson/Arduino-Morse-Code-Player/README.md

 For the above string, please note that `\"` means `"` but the escape character is required in a C++ string.

-Confirm that the buzzer plays the correct encoding for each character.
+Confirm that the buzzer and LED encode each character correctly.
 Refer to the following from [Merriam-Webster](https://www.merriam-webster.com/dictionary/Morse%20code):

 ![Morse Code](Images/Morse-Code-Cheat-Sheet.jpg)